usnistgov/800-63-3/sp800-63b/sec7_session.md

 #### 7.1.2.
 OAuth Tokens

-An OAuth access token MAY be used to allow an application to act on behalf of a user after an initial authentication event.
-The presence of an OAuth token SHALL NOT be interpreted to indicate the presence of the user, in the absence of other signals.
+An OAuth access token is be used to allow an application to access a set of services on behalf of a user following an authentication event.
+The presence of an OAuth access token SHALL NOT be interpreted by the RP to indicate the presence of the user, in the absence of other signals.
+The OAuth access token (and any associated refresh tokens) MAY be valid long after the authentication session has ended and the user has left the application in question.

 #### 7.1.3.
 Device Identification